 One of our favorites for margaritas, this lowland blanco tequila has a little bit of pepper and some herbal notes to go with the tropical fruit that you’ll get on the nose and palate

-Okay, this one is usually $21, but this highland tequila has a nice grassy quality that is accented by citrusy notes and really shines when drinking it neat or on the rocks.
-If you’re looking for a cocktail to mix it into, try the Paloma, a classic in Mexico.
+Okay, this one is usually $21, but we need to tell you about it.
+This highland tequila has a nice grassy quality that is accented by citrusy notes and really shines when drinking it neat or on the rocks.
+If you’re looking for a cocktail to mix it into, try the Paloma, a classic in Mexico

 - A Few Top-Shelf Tequilas Between $50-$100 to Round Out Your Liquor Cabinet